Axio-Lab/hublab/README.md

 5. Build out the `Verxio` explore page where users and creator communities can discover products by several creators.

-6. VexList which will be a collaborative social blacklist where users can share and openly dislike products/services they've had bad experiences with both on `Verxio` and generally while getting $BONK incentive rewards.
+6. VexList which will be an on-chain collaborative social blacklist where users can share and openly dislike products/services they've had bad experiences with both on `Verxio` and generally while getting $BONK incentive rewards.

 7. We're also looking to allow creators and businesses to integrate `Verxio` on some of the top eCommerce platforms like:
    - WooCommerce